Beach themed gift bags and sea inspired

 More recently Jill organized three years of the Penfield Beach Sand Sculpture Event together with the Fairfield Beach Residents Association of which she was a longtime Board Member.
 World Class Master Sand Sculptors created stunning pieces of artwork in sand for beachgoers to enjoy.
 Jill also served on the Board of Directors of Theatre Within, a non-profit committed to having a positive social impact by providing free, ongoing workshops in creative expression and mindfulness to underserved communities.

-Recipients of Girl from the Grotto gift boxes include: The Children’s Hospital at Montefiore, Bronx NY; Morgan Stanley New York Presbyterian Children’s Hospital; Gilda’s Club NYC; Ronald McDonald House, New Haven; New York Presbyterian Hospital Burn Center; Yale-New Haven Children’s Hospital; Bridgeport Hospital; and Golisano Children’s Hospital, Rochester NY… so far!
+Recipients of Girl from the Grotto gift bags include: The Children’s Hospital at Montefiore, Bronx NY; Morgan Stanley New York Presbyterian Children’s Hospital; Gilda’s Club NYC; Ronald McDonald House, New Haven; New York Presbyterian Hospital Burn Center; Yale-New Haven Children’s Hospital; Bridgeport Hospital; and Golisano Children’s Hospital, Rochester NY… so far!

 An excerpt from a poem written for Jill when she was only 12.